Ashimdas35/diabetes_prediction_using-ANN/README.md

 # diabetes_prediction_using-ANN
-create a model that can efficiently detect who is more likely do have diabetes in future
+analysing and creating a model that can efficiently detect who is more likely do have diabetes in future from a given dataset